vrandall66/front-end-submissions-public/1901/mod-2/whateverly/camping.md

 ## Testing

-* [ ] Novice - There is little or no evidence of testing in the application.
+* [ x ] Novice - There is little or no evidence of testing in the application.

 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.